-Ready to turn your business dream into reality?
-First, you need to know the cost of starting a business.
-The amount of money you need to get started depends on a lot of different factors.
+So how much money does it take to start a business?
+The amount of money you need to get your business off the ground depends on a lot of different factors.
 Consider startup costs carefully before launching your entrepreneurial idea.

 There are several steps you can take to figure out the starting cost of your business.
 Here are just a few ways you can decide how much money you need: